 Think of the website as a document.
 The title is the single most important piece of information that should give readers an idea of what the content is all about.
 To make the most of it from the SEO perspective, you should wrap it in an h1 tag, use a large font so that it stands out on the page, and place it at the very top of the page.

-Furthermore, you should use subheadings – h2, h3 and h4 – to split your text content into smaller, meaningful units that describe a specific section of your page.
+Furthermore, you should use subheadings – h2, h3, and h4 – to split your text content into smaller, meaningful units that describe a specific section of your page.

 4. Write an engaging meta title and description

-The meta description is also part of the search results pages.
+The meta description is also part of the search result.
 It does not directly affect search ranking but helps increase the clickthrough rate.
 It’s a good practice to write a relevant meta description that indicates the content of the page.
 It should be at least 120 characters long, but not longer than 160.